hekkkate/FDP/README.md

 ## Description

-This repository contains data and Python code from de research
+This repository contains data and Python code from the research